ammar-tanwar/bloglearnbay/posts/introduction-to-simple-linear-regression-in-machine-learning.md

 id: "introduction-to-simple-linear-regression-in-machine-learning"
 tableData:
   [
-    Introduction to Simple Linear Regression in Machine Learning, ]
+Introduction to Simple Linear Regression in Machine Learning, What is SLR in Machine Learning?,
+What are the real-life applications of SLR algorithms?, What is the linearity condition in SLR?,
+What can simple linear regression tell us that correlation does not tell us?, How does SLR work?,
+Why use a scatter diagram in SLR?,
+How to calculate the SLR in ML modeling?,
+Dataset Importing,
+data pre-processing,
+segregation of the train and test sets,
+Assessing the linear regression model with respect to the training dataset, Predicting evaluation success,
+Where to learn SLR?,
+  ]
 ---